The Importance of Choosing the Right Motorcycle Helmet

 This head shape is almost equal side-to-side as it is front-to-back.

-To find out your head shape, you could ask a friend to take a photo of it from above.
+To find out your head shape, you could ask a friend to photograph it from above.
 You would.

-Once you’ve confirmed whether it’s long and thin, round, or somewhere in between, then you can move on to measuring its circumference appropriately.
+Once you’ve confirmed whether it’s long and thin, round, or somewhere in between, you can measure its circumference appropriately.

 Step #3: Determine the Circumference of Your Head

-You can take a measuring tape, and wrap it around your head just above your eyebrows ensuring that it lays flat against your head.
+You can take a measuring tape and wrap it around your head just above your eyebrows, ensuring that it lies flat against your head.

-Doing this alone can be difficult at times and, thus, you are advised to let a friend or family member help out to make the results more accurate.
-You can also opt to use a mirror in case there is nobody around to assist with the task.
+Doing this alone can be difficult at times, so you are advised to let a friend or family member help out to make the results more accurate.
+You can also opt to use a mirror in case nobody is around to assist with the task.

 Step #4: Trying on the Helmet

-Once you’ve settled for the best helmet that meets your taste and serves your much-needed protection requirements, you should try it on and see if it fits comfortably.
+Once you’ve settled on the best helmet that meets your taste and provides the protection you need, you should try it on and see if it fits comfortably.

-This ensures that the helmet is capable of protecting all the vital organs on your head in case of an impact or accident.
-Put the helmet on and shake your head front as well as sideways.
+This ensures the helmet can protect all the vital organs on your head in case of an impact or accident.
+Put the helmet on and shake your head front and sideways.

 If the helmet happens to wobble in either of the two directions, then it might not be the right one for you.

 Also, try putting your hand on the helmet and twisting it.
-If it happens to turn freely on your head even, then it might be loose.
-Remember, while fitting helmets, just because it’s tight, doesn’t mean that it is the best fit.
+If it turns freely on your head, it might be loose.
+Remember, when fitting helmets, just because they are tight doesn’t mean they are the best fit.

-It might even cause more harm to you if there is entirely no space between your head and the shell of the helmet.
+It might even cause more harm if there is no space between your head and the helmet’s shell.

 (FAQs)

-Q: Why is it important to wear a properly sized helmet while riding a motorcycle?
+Q: Why is wearing a properly sized helmet while riding a motorcycle important?

-A: A properly sized helmet is crucial to your safety while riding a motorcycle.
+A: A properly sized helmet is crucial to your motorcycle safety.
 It is designed to absorb the impact of a crash, protecting your head and brain from serious injury.
 If your helmet is too loose or too tight, it will not be able to perform its intended function and may even increase your risk of injury in a crash.

 Q: How do I determine the correct size of a motorcycle helmet?

-A: To determine the correct size of a motorcycle helmet, you should measure your head circumference at its widest point, usually just above your eyebrows and ears.
+A: To determine the correct motorcycle helmet size, you should measure your head circumference at its widest point, usually just above your eyebrows and ears.
 You can then compare your measurements to the size chart provided by the helmet manufacturer to find the appropriate size.

-A: No, you should not buy a helmet based on your hat size.
+A: You should not buy a helmet based on your hat size.
 Helmets are designed to fit differently than hats, and using your hat size as a reference can result in an improperly fitting helmet.

 Q: Should I try on a helmet before buying it?

-Q: How should a properly sized helmet fit?
+Q: How should an adequately sized helmet fit?

-A: A properly sized helmet should fit snugly on your head without being too tight.
+A: A properly sized helmet should fit snugly without being too tight.
 It should not move around on your head or shift when you move your head.
 The helmet should also be level and sit squarely on your head, with the chin strap securely fastened.

 Q: What if I am in between two helmet sizes?

-A: If you are in between two helmet sizes, you should try on both sizes and choose the one that fits snugly without being too tight.
-If the smaller size feels too tight or uncomfortable, you should choose the larger size.
+A: If you are between two helmet sizes, you should try on both sizes and choose the one that fits snugly without being too tight.
+If the smaller size feels too tight or uncomfortable, choose the larger one.
 It is important to remember that different helmet models and brands may fit differently, so you should always try on a helmet before purchasing it.

 Q: Can I wear a helmet that is too big or too small?

-A: No, you should not wear a helmet that is too big or too small.
+A: No, you should not wear a too-big or too-small helmet.
 A helmet that is too big may shift or come off in a crash, while a helmet that is too small may be uncomfortable to wear and not provide adequate protection.
-It is important to find a helmet that fits properly to ensure your safety while riding a motorcycle.

 Final Thoughts

-Riding a motorcycle can be very exciting as it is exhilarating.
-However, it also carries with it many risks that you are required to protect yourself against and a helmet is the most recommended measure.
+Riding a motorcycle can be very exciting and exhilarating.
+However, it also carries many risks that you must protect yourself against, and a helmet is the most recommended measure.
+So, take your time finding out how to size a motorcycle helmet to ensure maximum protection.